 Help them maintain good posture – it can affect their line of sight and their vision.

 Back to sleep.
-Prone to play. (tummy time) –helps prevent a flat head too!
+Prone to play. –Put them on their back to sleep but on their tummy to play.
+It helps prevent a flat head too!

 I love this video – Physical literacy – starts when they’re young!